sinch/sinch-sdk-node/examples/webhooks/README.md

 ```

 Once you receive an event, there is 1 thing you must do before delegating its handling to a service (there no request validation for this API):
-- `parseSmsEventNotification()`: Revive the event: the request body needs to be parsed and revived.
-In the case of SMS API, this method will just ensure the event type is valid.
+- `parseEvent()`: Revive the event: the request body needs to be parsed and revived.
+In the case of SMS API, this method will ensure the event type is valid and revive the `Date` types.

 You can then safely handle the event.
 An example is proposed in the [sms.service.ts](./src/services/sms.service.ts)